 Both endometriosis and PCOS are associated with inflammation, a condition that can be harmful to our body tissues, our immune system, and potentially our oocytes.
 Stress exacerbates inflammation and new research suggests that women who practice yoga regularly may be more resistant to the physiological impacts of stress.
 Women with PCOS have also been shown to have higher levels of sympathetic tone (the hormones associated with the “fight or flight” stress response).

-Fertility yoga is also easy on the pocket book.
+Fertility yoga is also easy on the pocket book which is needed even more in this time.
 If you join a fertility yoga class at Pulling Down the Moon you will learn techniques that will serve you well over the course of your fertility journey and beyond.
 If the class is too expensive or not geographically possible, you can always check out a book or video and begin practice on your own.